PhoenixFormulae/PxF-Framework-Core/Documentation/Guidelines/CONTRIBUTING.md

 ## Permissions

 ### Third Party Properties
-It is not allowed to propose code or assets that are owned by third parties, with the exception of cases where such belongs to a license that allows to do so
+It is not allowed to propose code or assets that are owned by third parties, except cases where such belongs to a license that allows to do so